 The next phase will be judged by repetition.
 A single successful strike is less important than whether Ukraine can keep returning to the same refinery, hitting replacement equipment, and forcing Russia to keep units offline.
 Watch for reports of crude distillation units, hydrotreaters, isomerization units, substations, tank farms, loading racks, and pipeline pumping stations.
 Those are often more important than dramatic video of a fire.

 Also watch the geography.
-If strikes continue beyond the familiar belt of Belgorod, Rostov, Krasnodar, Crimea, and Moscow into places like Bashkortostan, Tyumen, Kirov, Perm, and Leningrad Oblast, then Russia's rear area is no longer a rear area in the old sense.
+If strikes continue beyond the familiar belt of Belgorod, Rostov, Krasnodar, Crimea, and Moscow into places like Bashkortostan, Tyumen, Omsk, Kirov, Perm, Kaluga, Yaroslavl, and Leningrad Oblast, then Russia's rear area is no longer a rear area in the old sense.
 It becomes a defended industrial battlespace.

 The central question is whether Ukraine can keep the cost curve moving faster than Russia can repair, harden, disperse, and defend.
 For now, the answer appears to be that Ukraine has found a real pressure point.
 It will not win the war by itself, but it is forcing Russia to defend its oil economy as part of the battlefield.

-Sources and further reading: Ukraine Ministry of Defense's May deep-strike summary; Kyiv Independent reporting on the June 25 Ufa and Krasnodar strikes, Crimea energy strikes, Tyumen and Crimea strikes, and Moscow refinery outage; Reuters reporting republished by Defense News; The Guardian on the Tyumen strike and 3,000 km drone claims; Associated Press on Fire Point's long-range drone production; and The Moscow Times on reported 2025 oil-sector losses.
+Sources and further reading: Ukraine Ministry of Defense's May deep-strike summary and June deep-strike summary; Kyiv Independent reporting on the July 6 Omsk, Yaroslavl, Vysotsk, Kaluga, Crimea, and Sea of Azov strike wave, June 25 Ufa and Krasnodar strikes, Crimea energy strikes, Tyumen and Crimea strikes, Moscow refinery outage, Kstovo/NORSI shutdown, and St. Petersburg oil infrastructure strike; Associated Press and Kyiv Post on the June 28 Slavyansk and Yaroslavl strikes; Associated Press and Euronews on the July 1 Ufa strike; Reuters reporting republished by Defense News; The Guardian on the Tyumen strike and 3,000 km drone claims; Associated Press on Fire Point's long-range drone production; and The Moscow Times on reported 2025 oil-sector losses.